webcam-org/platform/MODERATION_GUIDELINES.md

 ## 👮 Community Moderator Recruitment

-- **[ ] Create a plan for recruiting and training community moderators:** As the platform grows, we will need to recruit trusted members of the community to help us moderate the public webcam directory.
-I will create a separate document outlining the recruitment process, training materials, and tools for community moderators.
+A plan for recruiting and training community moderators can be found in the `COMMUNITY_MODERATOR_RECRUITMENT.md` document.